Gongzi-Zhang/ROOTdraw/README.md

     and M numbers of rows;
 - **title**
-    followed by any number of strings (spaces can be included) allows you to set the title for the tab
+    followed by any number of strings (spaces can be included) allows you to set the title for the tab.
 ### Drawing options
     draw will search the Ttrees that it finds in the file you specified and will extract the branch names.
 It simplifies the drawing from a